RostislavDublin/rag-lab/docs/deployment.md

 **Migration steps:**
 1. Use existing Dockerfile (no changes)
-2. Push image to container registry
+2. Push image to Artifact Registry
 3. Deploy to GKE with k8s manifests
 4. Update DATABASE_URL to point to PostgreSQL